Philadelphia School Partnership

 The Manager will bring a commitment and relevant experience to helping urban youth and their families find great school opportunities; and will bring the project management and technical skills to sustain and grow the GreatPhillySchools websites, print resources and related events.
-The Manger will supervise a Coordinator and intern(s), reports to the Managing Director - Community Resources Team and work closely with the PSP’s Data and Operations analyst, the Manager of Apply Philly Charter and the Manager of Parent Advocacy and Community Engagement.
+The Manger will supervise a Coordinator and intern(s), reports to the Managing Director - Community Resources Team and work closely with the Director and the Operations & Data Analyst for Apply Philly Charter and the Manager of Parent Advocacy and Community Engagement.

 PSP is an equal-opportunity employer with good benefits and an entrepreneurial, results-oriented work culture.

 Duties and Responsibilities

 - Manage the strategy and implementation of the GreatPhillySchools initiative, including setting goals, benchmarks and priorities to sustain and increase reach and usage of GPS resources and school selection information – especially among low-income families, Black and Latinx families.